|

 body centering and awareness

-People tend toward habituated seating and standing postures that are off center.
+People tend toward habituated seating and standing postures that require more work for our muscles than needed.

 We often create more muscle tension by trying to enforce postural language like “stand tall”, “push shoulders back”, “raise the breast bone”, etc. These habituations will feel centered, because it’s what people know, but, once they discover a sensation of centering that relies on the fewest muscles needed to remain upright, they will notice a distinct difference.
 The larger muscles of the body keep us from falling over.
 If we are centered, they rest, if we are not centered, they engage to keep us from falling.
 This includes the muscles of the back, abdomen, torso, neck, thighs, hips, tongue, jaw and more.
 Imagine that all of those muscles are focused on keeping the body upright.
 How well do you think they will accomplish the secondary task of supporting sustained airflow to create sound? |